-This successful renovation allowed the realization of ambitious project of refurbishing the whole district of the Grand'Côte (Montée de la Grande Côte).
+The successful renovation allowed the realization of ambitious project of refurbishing the whole district of the Grand'Côte.
 New businesses were encouraged to settle in by providing to them financial benefits.
 Today, most premises of the passage are used as studios and workshops, mainly for young fashion designers, and crime has almost disappeared.

-In 2000, all shops/workshops took the collective name "The Village of creators" (Le village des créateurs), which achieved notability throughout France and Europe.
+In 2000, all shops/workshops of the passage took the collective name "The Village of creators" (Le village des créateurs), which achieved notability throughout France and Europe.

-Enjoy the shops in the lower part of the passage and exit on Rue René Leynaud.
-Turn left, pass by the church Saint-Polycarpe (the oldest church of the Oratory of Saint Philip Neri built in 1670, with the exception of the façade that was built in 1756 by architect Toussaint Loyer; the church has a famous organ, built by Augustine Zeiger in 1841) and the Passage Mermet that leads up back to Rue Burdeau.
+Enjoy the shops of the passage and exit on Rue René Leynaud.
+Turn left, pass by the church Saint-Polycarpe, the oldest church of the Oratory of Saint Philip Neri, built in 1670, with the exception of the façade that was built in 1756 by architect Toussaint Loyer (the church has a famous organ, built by Augustine Zeiger in 1841) and the Passage Mermet that leads up back to Rue Burdeau.
 There are many restaurants and little cafes in Rue René Leynaud.
 We were impressed by "Rakwe" at No26: a very nice little café with a good variety of coffees and teas.

-At the end of Rue René Leynaud there is a small park (Place Croix-Paquet), that hosts the Croix-Paquet station of metro line C. This line is actually more like a funicular than a metro as it is a high-slope line that goes directly up to the plateau.
+At the end of Rue René Leynaud there is a small park (Place Croix-Paquet), that hosts the Croix-Paquet station of metro line C. This line is actually more a funicular than a metro as it is a high-slope line that goes directly up to the plateau.
 But we are still at the beginning of our walk… don’t tell me you are already tired?!